D0tty/docker-yocto/README.md

 yocto-build --shell
 ```

-This will spawn a new shell if you already specify a workdir.

 ## Remove the container

-This script only support *ONLY ONE CONTAINER*, so If you want to change the workdir, you should remove it first, remove a container is easy, just use following command:
+This script only support *ONLY ONE CONTAINER*, so If you want to change the working directory, you should remove it first, remove a container is easy, just use following command:

 ```sh
 yocto-build --rm
 ```

-Then you can setup a new workdir you want.

 ## Upgrade script